The Greenbottle Blue tarantula is one of the most stunning tarantulas in the world and a personal favorite of mine.

 Water and Humidity

-The Green Bottle Blue tarantula hails from semi-arid grassland areas so requires a lower humidity than perhaps many other commonly-kept species.
-Think more of the Aphonopelma and Brachypelma species from the deserts of Mexico and North America.
+Green Bottle Blue tarantulas hails from semi-arid grassland areas so requires a lower humidity than perhaps many other commonly-kept species.
+Indeed, an overly moist or wet cage is the quickest way to a dead Greenbottle Blue.

 Besides this it is wise to add a number of potential hides for your pet, in order to allow them some privacy.
+This also gives them “attachment points” for their web building.
 Suitable options include curved pieces of cork bark and plant pots.
-As this species produces so much webbing, my preference is for the latter.

-Green Bottle Blue tarantulas are known for their docile attitudes, and very rarely attempt to bite or display aggression to their keepers.
-That said, this species is quite skittish and when surprised or scared can move with great speed.
+Green Bottle Blue tarantulas are known for their reasonably docile attitudes.
+That said, this species is quite skittish and when surprised or scared can move with surprising speed.

 As a result, while the chances of being bitten are minimal, most keepers choose not the handle this species.
 It would be all too easy to drop such a spider if it makes a break for freedom, which can result in a ruptured abdomen and consequently death.